-She arrived on a bright, sunny autumn day.
-Immediately, she went into “model mode” or that’s how it seemed.
-She stood with ears pricked and eyes bright, with the air of a princess, for my youngest daughter, then aged 10, to take photos of her.
+Bella arrived on a bright, sunny autumn day, and immediately, she went into ‘model mode’.
+She stood with ears pricked and eyes bright, with the air of a princess, so my youngest daughter – then aged 10 – could take photos of her.
 She was a beautiful palomino with a golden mane and tail who was expecting her second foal.
-Little did I know the journey we would embark on together.
-The learning and shifts in awareness and the depths of communication we would have were incredible, whenever I spent time with this amazing healer.
+Little did I know that we would be embarking on a journey together.
+It wasn’t long before I realised what an ‘old soul’ she was.
+The learning, shifts in awareness, and the depths of communication we would have whenever I spent time with this amazing healer were incredible.

-As soon as the session started, Bella, surprisingly, stopped eating, walked over to stand beside Tea Cup and then proceeded to go into what looked like a trance-like state.
-“Meditate?
+Like many horses, one of Bella’s favourite things was food!
+That’s why I found one particular moment so unusual, and quite enlightening… It was when one of my neighbours brought her horse Tea Cup over to get some bodywork done.
+Bella was grazing quietly in the paddock nearby, but when the session started, she stopped eating and walked over to stand beside Tea Cup, she then proceeded to go into what looked like a trance-like state.
+I remember thinking “Meditate?
 A horse?”
 It was a very strange thing to witness.
-This went on throughout the session and Tea Cup who usually would not stand still for anything, not even brushing, stood quietly yawning and sighing and fully accepting all that was going on.
-At the end of the hour, Bella lifted her head, went back into the paddock and started to graze again.
+This went on throughout the entire session.
+Even Tea Cup – who usually would not stand still for anything – stood quietly, yawning, sighing and fully accepting all that was going on.
+At the end of the hour, Bella lifted her head, and then went back into the paddock and started to graze again.

-Over the last year of her life with us, she also taught me how subtle communicating could be; what deep listening is; and that there is a possibility for a relationship with another ‘being’ which went beyond what I could ever have imagined.
-Bella also showed me that there is never just one way to deal with something and that every day & every situation in that day is new and needs a fresh approach.
+Over the last year of her life with us, she taught me how subtle communicating could be; what deep listening is; and that there is a possibility for a relationship with another ‘being’ which goes beyond what I could ever have imagined.
+Bella also showed me that there is never just one way to deal with something and that every day and every situation in that day is new and needs a fresh approach.
 Bella was a healer and an amazing teacher.
-When I think of her, there is at the same time, a tear in my eye and a smile on my lips.
+When I think of her, there is both a tear in my eye and a smile on my lips.